boazsegev/facil.io/README.md

 ---

 That's it for now.
-I might work on these more later, but I'm super excited to be going back to my music school, Berklee, so I'll probably forget all about computers for a while... but I'll be back tinkering away at some point.
+I'm still working on these as well as on `mini-crypt` and SSL/TLS support (adding OpenSSL might be easy if you know the OpenSSL framework, but I think their API is terrible and I'm looking into alternatives).

 ## Forking, Contributing and all that Jazz

 Sure, why not.
 If you can add Solaris or Windows support to `libreact`, that could mean `lib-server` would become available for use on these platforms as well (as well as the HTTP protocol implementation and all the niceties).

 If you encounter any issues, open an issue (or, even better, a pull request with a fix) - that would be great :-)

+If you want to help me write a new SSL/TLS library or have an SSL/TLS solution you can fit into `lib-server`, hit me up.

 ---